clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    :scale: 50 %
    :alt: sudo swupd update

-   figure 12: :guilabel:`sudo swupd update`
+   Figure 12: :guilabel:`sudo swupd update`

 In this example we updated from version 18940 to 19100.